DKL59/DKL59/README.md

  - Creating Interactive dashboards in Tableau that communicate insights clearly to stakeholders.
  - A business-first mindset—prioritizing insights that solve real problems.

 I’m particularly interested in opportunities where data is used not just to understand the past, but to shape future strategy.
-I’m now looking for remote opportunities as a Data Analyst, Business Intelligence Analyst, or Analyst, where I can collaborate with diverse teams and continue learning through meaningful, data-driven work.
+I’m now searching out for remote opportunities to work in the field of Data as: [Data Analyst, Data Strategist, Business Intelligence Analyst, or Analyst], where I can collaborate with diverse teams and continue learning through meaningful, data-driven work.

 ## 🧰 Core Skills
 ✅ Data Cleaning & Preparation